 Solo conversation formats feature a host and a microphone.
 They tend to not be scripted and provide a chance for the host to have candid conversations with their listeners.
-We see this format used mostly in the comedy category.
+We see this format used most often in the comedy category.

 A live or repurposed format is usually used when the content stems from an in-person or online event that’s happening.
 The audio gets pulled from that event and edited into a podcast format.

-In an investigative podcast, the host will start the episode with a question or curiosity around a subject.
-Throughout the episode the host will then investigate that topic to find answers.
+In an investigative podcast, the host will start the episode with a question or curiosity about a subject.
+Throughout the episode, the host will then investigate that topic to find answers.
 Usually, guests will be brought on to provide expertise or context around the topic.

 This is an incredibly engaging podcast format and it’s used quite widely among different categories.
 Listeners are drawn in by the host's original question or curiosity and want to find the answers alongside them.

-The length of investigative podcasts usually sit around the 30-45 minute mark.
+The length of investigative podcasts usually sits around the 30-45 minute mark.
 It’s the right amount of time to truly get into an episode topic without having it trail on for too long.